OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

     ```
 Congratulations! 🎉🎉🎉

 Your Orbit Chain is completely set up and configured.
-You can find foundation contract addresses on ```config.json``` file you've downloaded and the token bridge contract address on ```tokenAddresses.json``` in the script folder!
+You can find core contract addresses on ```nodeConfig.json``` file you've downloaded and the token bridge contract address on ```tokenAddresses.json``` in the script folder!